smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 |         4004 |         5005 |            3 |
 |         5005 |         4004 |            3 |

-The SQL to generate the expected output uses a self join.
+The SQL to generate the expected output uses a self-join.

 ```sql
 WITH cte_Count AS